KeeJef/CryptoCommit/README.md

 Counts commits across an organisation/user and gives you aggregated charts, which are more indicative of a coins actual activity, instead just focusing on a single repository

+**The web part of Cryptocommit should have been created in PHP, as rendering JS graphs in browser for 100s of coins takes a significant amount of time and should be done server side only occasionally**

 Cryptocommit is hosted at https://cryptocommit.org

 ![test](https://cryptocommit.org/Cryptocommit.PNG)